hsaghir/hsaghir.github.io/_posts/data_science/2018-12-12-unreasonable-elegance-deep-generative-models.md

 ### Types of models
+The discipline of generative modeling has experienced enormous leaps in capabilities in recent years, mostly with likelihood-based methods (Graves, 2013; Kingma and Welling, 2013, 2018; Dinh et al., 2014; van den Oord et al., 2016a) and generative adversarial networks (GANs) (Goodfellow et al., 2014).
+Likelihood-based methods can be divided into three categories:
+    - Autoregressive models (Hochreiter and Schmidhuber, 1997; Graves, 2013; van den Oord et al., 2016a,b; Van Den Oord et al., 2016).
+Those have the advantage of simplicity, but have as disadvantage that synthesis has limited parallelizability, since the computational length of synthesis is proportional to the dimensionality of the data; this is especially troublesome for large images or video.
+    - Variational autoencoders (VAEs) (Kingma and Welling, 2013, 2018), which optimize a lower bound on the log-likelihood of the data.
+Variational autoencoders have the advantage of parallelizability of training and synthesis, but can be comparatively challenging to optimize (Kingma et al., 2016).
+    - Flow-based generative models, first described in NICE (Dinh et al., 2014) and extended in RealNVP (Dinh et al., 2016), Glow (Kingma 2018).
+        + advantage: Exact latent-variable inference and log-likelihood evaluation.
+In VAEs, one is able to infer only approximately the value of the latent variables that correspond to a datapoint.
+GAN’s have no encoder at all to infer the latents.
+        + Efficient inference and efficient synthesis, compared to autoregressive models.
+        + Useful latent space for downstream tasks.
+The hidden layers of autoregressive models have unknown marginal distributions, making it much more difficult to perform valid manipulation of data.
+In GANs, datapoints can usually not be directly represented in a latent space.
+        + Significant potential for memory savings.
+Computing gradients in reversible neural networks requires an amount of memory that is constant instead of linear in their depth.
+        + In most flow-based generative models (Dinh et al., 2014, 2016), the generative process is defined as an invertible transformation (g) of a latent variable (z) (usually a simple and tractable distribution e.g. mutlivariate Gaussian) to data points (x).
+The invertability of the transformation makes inference of latent z from data x easy.

 #### 1. Fully-observed models:
 These Models observe data directly without introducing any new local latent variables but have a deterministic internal hidden representation of the data.
 Let observations be $$X = {x_1, x_2, .., x_n}$$ as random variables.
 The joint distribution is described as $$p(X) = p(x_1)p(x_2|x_1)...p(x_n|(x_1,...,x_n))$$.
 This will be a directed model of only observed variables.